What is your most memorable wedding?

 What do you recommend for a rainy day wedding?

-Be flexible, when it stops raining and you want outdoor shots be ready to pop outside whilst there is a break in the weather.
-Have some umbrellas on standby and be brave enough to go out in the rain and have some shots - they look stunning with a remote flash backlighting the rain so it stands out and becomes a feature of the photo.
+Embrace the rain and be flexible.
+When it stops raining and you want outdoor shots be ready to pop outside whilst there is a break in the weather.
+Have some umbrellas on standby and be brave enough to go out in the rain and have some shots - they look stunning with a remote flash back lighting the rain so it stands out and becomes a feature of the photo.

 Describe how you got into photography.

-I studied art at college and was put onto a photography course to learn about composition and framing.
+I studied art at college and was put onto a photography course to learn about composition.
 I'd always liked taking photos and keeping a document of my life but learning the techniques involved got me hooked.